 Did you know that shepherd’s pie traditionally uses lamb, while cottage pie uses beef?
 We kept up with tradition in this winter warmer, but decided to make our version extra-nutritious by stirring baby spinach through the hearty lamb filling.
-Enjoy the comforting mix of old and new!
+Enjoy the a comforting mix of old and new!

 Always read product labels for the most up-to-date allergen information.
 Visit hellofresh.co.nz/foodinfo for allergen and ingredient information.
 If you have received a substitute ingredient, please be aware allergens may have changed